 MANIC PIXIE DREAM GIRL EXAMPLES

-What the Manic Pixie Dream Girl is, comes from decades (really centuries in storytelling) of the same thing⏤male writers writing male characters...and/or male directors directing them.
+The Manic Pixie Dream Girl trope comes from decades (really centuries in storytelling) of the same thing⏤male writers writing male characters...and/or male directors directing them.

 Let’s take a look at some classic Manic Pixie Dream Girl examples, and maybe see why it’s time to say goodbye.